-The state's EIS process has been accredited under an agreement between the Commonwealth and the State of Queensland under section 45 of the Environment Protection And Biodiversity Conservation Act 1999 relating to the environmental assessment (the Bilateral Agreement) for the purposes of the Commonwealth's assessment of the project under the EPBC Act.
+The state's EIS process has been accredited under An Agreement between the Commonwealth and the State of Queensland under Section 45 of the Environment Protection And Biodiversity Conservation Act 1999 relating to Environmental Assessment (the bilateral agreement) for the purposes of the Commonwealth's assessment of the project under Part 8 of the EPBC Act.

 The EIS must assess the relevant impacts on matters covered by the controlling provisions and ensure that it gives enough information about the project and its relevant impacts to allow the Commonwealth Minister to make an informed decision whether to approve the project under the EPBC Act.
-The matters to be addressed in the EIS are set out in Schedule 4 of the Commonwealth's Environment Protection and Biodiversity Conservation Regulations 2000.
+The matters to be addressed in the EIS are set out in section 6 and Schedule 1 of the Environmental Protection Regulation 2008, which mirrors Schedule 4 of the Commonwealth's Environment Protection and Biodiversity Conservation Regulations 2000.

-These TOR outline how the EIS will assess the relevant impacts on matters of national environmental significance listed as controlling provisions.
-The information must be provided as a stand-alone chapter in the EIS that exclusively and fully addresses the matters relevant to the controlling provisions.
-Cross referencing to other parts of the EIS should only be used where necessary.
+Section 5 of this terms of reference (TOR) outlines how the EIS will assess the relevant impacts on matters covered by the controlling provisions.
+The information should be provided as a stand-alone report in the EIS that fully addresses the matters relevant to the controlling provisions.